Marker Logo

 Services are held at 11am on Sundays.

-Erected by The ANWB.
+ANWB.
 (Marker Number 35808/001.)

 Location.
 52° 22.622′ N, 4° 53.613′ E. Marker is in Amsterdam, Noord-Holland (North Holland).
 It is in Binnenstad.
-Marker is on Spuisstraat just north of Korte Korsjespoortsteeg.
+It is on Spuisstraat just north of Korte Korsjespoortsteeg.
 Touch for map.
 Marker is at or near this postal address: Spuisstraat 12, Amsterdam, Noord-Holland 1012 TS, Netherlands.
 Touch for directions.

 Dominicuskerk / Dominican Church and Marker image.
 Click for full size.

-Photographed By Andrew Ruppenstein, June 17, 2017
+Photographed by Andrew Ruppenstein, June 17, 2017

 2. Dominicuskerk / Dominican Church and Marker